-In this comprehensive five day course, participants will learn and use proven techniques used by high reliability organizations (HRO) for conducting focused and effective causal analysis reports for events, conditions or trends that have high consequences or high significance outcomes.
+In this comprehensive five-day, Phoenix-based course, participants will learn and use proven techniques used by high reliability organizations (HROs) for conducting focused and effective causal analysis reports for events, conditions or trends that have high consequences and/ or high significance outcomes.

 What We Cover:

 Questions for Insight

 Extent of Condition/ Extent of Cause